 Events on the Vesuvius

 VesuviusIt is probably one of the most photographed volcanoes in recent centuries.
-Who can't recognize him in that wonderful postcard, immortalized by the Posillipo hill, which now represents the most significant symbol of Naples?
+Who fails to recognize him in that wonderful postcard, immortalized by the Posillipo hill, which is now the most significant symbol of Naples?
 That's Vesuvius.